NTIG-Uppsala/Delikat-Flora/_dev_info/coding_standards.md

 # Kodningsstandard

-- All kod skrivs på engelska
+- All code is written in English
-- Alla filnamn skrivs i snake_case
+- All file names are written in snake_case
-- Variablers och klassers namn skrivs i camelCase
+- Variable and class names are written in camelCase
-- Fonts exkuderas från kodningstandard
+- Fonts are excluded from the encoding standard